s7yby02/Drawing-App/README.md

 │ │ │ scripts.js
 | └───the model # the deep learning model that we have trained
 │ │ main.py
+│ │ requirements.txt # the dependencies of the web app
 └───api
 │ │ app.py
-│ └───the model # the deep learning model that we have trained │ README.md
+│ └───the model # the deep learning model that we have trained │ │ requirements.txt # the dependencies of just the api without backend and frontend │ README.md
 ```
    ### NB.
 Each folder or file that is not mentioned in the structure is not important for the understanding of the project.

 ## Used Technologies
 - ### Front End